Florida Animals: Vocabulary and Key Facts

 Key Deer

-• Key deer are excellent swimmers and often swim between the islands in the Florida Keys.
+• They’re strong swimmers and can move between islands in the Florida Keys.

-• Drivers must slow down to protect key deer on island roads.
+• Drivers slow down because Key deer often cross island roads.

-• The Florida Everglades is the only place where alligators and crocodiles can be found living alongside each other.
+• The Florida Everglades is the only place where American alligators and American crocodiles live in the same region.

 Flamingos